 Charge the battery with a maximum of 10% of the capacity specified on the battery housing.

-Switch off and disconnect the battery charger after charging.
+Switch off the battery charger after charging and disconnect from the battery.
 Guideline

 The charging current, charging voltage, and charging time must not be exceeded.
 Charge the battery regularly when the motorcycle is not in use 3 months